Skip to main content

 Overview

-Parsaa can generate unit tests for your Swift code using the XCTest framework.
-It analyzes your code to identify testable behaviors, edge cases, and error conditions, then produces test cases you can add directly to your test target.
+Parsaa generates unit tests for your Swift code.
+Summon it with the @tester mention in the composer, with a file focused in Xcode.
+It identifies testable behaviors, edge cases, and error conditions, then writes tests to your test target.

 What It Generates